diddyjax19/Yoga1/README.md

 -   Content
     The code used to make the footers in all the files where gotten from love running project.

+-   Video
+    The video was gotten from Youtube and was gotten from a channel with name (Yoga With Adriene)

 ### Code

 -   The full-screen hero image code came from this [Pixabay post](https://pixabay.com/)